 Also, you will be asked to provide Social Security Numbers on the application.
 You are not required to provide Social Security Numbers and it will not impact your ability to get any benefits if you do not provide them.

-include money in a checking or savings account and other things of
+As long as your assests are under $1 million, CCAP does not look at your assets.
+Assets include money in a checking or savings account and other things of value.

 Pick up an application from your county human services office or download one from this website by clicking here.
 Complete and mail the application to your county human service office.
-Instead of completing the paper application, you can opt to apply online at ApplyMN.
+Instead of completing the paper application, you can opt to apply online at MN Benefits.

 The paper application is about 9 pages long, including instructions.
 It asks questions about your income and expenses, your employer or school, and your children and their needs.
-You will also have to prove your identity and your residence (where you live).
+You will also have to prove your identity, income, and residence (where you live).
 You can do this by including copies of an ID or birth certificate and utility bill, rental lease, or mortgage.

 The online application is a combined application which allows you to select the program of Child Care Assistance, for which you are interested in applying.
 The questions will vary based on which programs you select.